Why and how to optimize your range consistency ?

 The importance of cascade chaining

-Cascading linkage creates synergy within the range, boosting cross-sales and increasing the average transaction value.
+Cascading links create synergy within the rangeIt stimulates cross-selling and increases the average value of transactions.
 It also enhances brand visibility and recognition.
-A coherent and complete range portrays an image of professionalism and attention to detail.
+A coherent, comprehensive range conveys an image of professionalism and attention to detail.

-WHY AUTOMATE range consistency?
+Why automate range consistency?

 Save time on chaining - linking